 Thanthirimale was not Thanthirimale at the beginning.
 The area was first civilized by a minister of King Vijaya called Upatissa, who chose this ground surrounded by Malwatu Oya and Kanadara Oya by three sides to build his future town then named Upastissa Gama.

-Some go as far as to suggest that Thanthirimale is the long lost ‘Panduvasdewu Nuwara’ the legendary kingdom of King Panduwasdewa, father to Unmada Chithra and grandfather to the first King of Sinhala- Pandukabaya.
+Some go as far as to suggest that Thanthirimale is the long lost ‘Panduvasdewu Nuwara’ the legendary kingdom of King Panduwasdewa (504-474 BCE), father to Unmada Chithra and grandfather to the first King of Sinhala- Pandukabaya (437-367 BCE).

-It seems to have been a developed city in the turn of the Third Century BC since King Devanampiyatissa also chose to plant one Bodhi at Tanthirimale out of the first eight shoots to spring off from Jaya Sri Maha Bodhi in Anuradhapura.
+It seems to have been a developed city at the turn of the Third Century BC since King Devanampiyatissa also chose to plant one Bodhi at Tanthirimale out of the first thirty-two shoots to spring off from Jaya Sri Maha Bodhi in Anuradhapura.
 Thus the Bodhi tree can count nearly 2300 years of existence and is still standing proud.

 The most beautiful sight at Tanthirimale is the Samadhi and reclining Buddha statues carved from the large rocks of Thanthirimale.

 The same sense of urgency is visible in the reclining Buddha statue.
-More trends of the Polonnaruwa period are present in this 45 feet statue.
-The Kalinga-Maga invasion seemed to have kept the artist in check since he had left the statue without giving it the elegant shape it deserves.
+More trends of the Polonnaruwa period are present in this 45-foot statue.
+The Kalinga-Maga invasion seemed to have kept the artist in check since he had left the statue without giving it the elegant shape it deserved.

-The invasion created a great migration from Anuradhapura to Polonnaruwa and left many a great monastery and palace abandoned to the forest.
+The invasion created a great migration from Anuradhapura to Polonnaruwa and left many a great monastery and palace abandoned in the forest.

-Although the Samadhi statue had been re-created to its initial appearance the attempts to re-create the reclining statue since 1974 by the Archaeology Department has been a failure up to date.
+Although the Samadhi statue has been re-created to its initial appearance the attempts to re-create the reclining statue since 1974 by the Archaeology Department have been a failure up to date.